 I love the fresh flavors of a Caprese salad: mozzarella, basil, and tomatoes, drizzled with balsamic.
 So “old country.”
 A pasta salad version couldn’t go wrong.

 I adapted this recipe from one on Delish.com.
-Their version would feed a small crowd, but I was feeding two so I scaled it back, making most ingredients half of what was called for, with one exception: cheese.
-I used the same amount of cheese for half the salad.
+Their version would feed a small crowd, but I am feeding two so I make a different quantity.
+I use most ingredients half of the original recipe, with one exception: cheese.
+I use the same amount of cheese for half the salad.
 Why?
 Because (repeat after me) “There is no such thing as too much cheese!”

 Looks right to me!

-In my opinion, what takes this salad from good to great is the balsamic glaze.
+In my opinion, what takes this Caprese Pasta Salad from good to great is the balsamic glaze.
 Yummy!
 Now, if you’d really like, I could recommend a recipe for making balsamic glaze.
 But really, who wants to?

 Finding this grocery item was life-changing for me.
 In my opinion, it’s not worth making from scratch unless you cook with it All.
 The.
 Time.
 Which I do not. 😀

 Like most pasta salads, this one comes together very quickly.
-Use the time while the pasta is cooking to cut up the tomatoes and basil, and then everything is combined.
+Use the time while the pasta is cooking to cut up the tomatoes and basil, and whisk together the dressing.
+Drain and cool the pasta, then everything is combined.
 Easy-peasy!

-Dress it up with more basil and balsamic glaze to make it just as pretty as it is delicious.
+Dress up your Caprese Pasta Salad with more basil and balsamic glaze to make it just as pretty as it is delicious.